 Thinking about getting a chameleon for the first time is really exciting.
 There’s so much to think about from researching what cage to get, what lights they need and how are you going to handle their creepy-crawly live food?

 Probably the most exciting question though is what chameleon shall I get?
 There are over 180 different species to choose from!
 Very few of them are suitable for keeping as pets though, fewer still are suitable for beginners.

-In my opinion if you’re a first time chameleon owner you should only really be thinking about one of three species to keep.
+If you’re a first-time chameleon owner you should only really be thinking about one of three species to keep.
 These are panther chameleons, veiled chameleons, and Jackson chameleons.

 The reason being these species are the easiest to care for, the most widely available and therefore the easiest to get equipment for and advice.

 This article will talk more about each species and why they’re good for first time chameleon keepers.
 We’ll start with the highly colorful panther chameleon.

 Panther chameleons are found in the wild in Madagascar.
 They are called panther chameleons due to the markings on their bodies being similar to a panther big cat.

 They display astonishingly bright and vibrant colors and, even more remarkably, they are colored depending on what local of Madagascar they are from.

 Panther chameleons from Nosy Be and Ambanja are bright electric blue, whereas those from Ambilobe and Sambava are redder in appearance.